 Interaction elements

-User interface in software engineering is customized to fulfil various user needs, contexts, and technological capabilities.
-Each interface type offers unique interaction methods suited to specific use cases.
-Here are the main types of user interfaces:
+User interface in software engineering is customized to fulfill various user needs, contexts, and technological capabilities.
+Each interface type affords its own unique methods of interaction, peeking at certain use cases.
+The following lists the main types of user interfaces:

 1. Graphical User Interface (GUI)